CliMA/ClimaUtilities.jl/README.md

 `ClimaUtilities.jl` contains:
 - [`ClimaArtifacts`](https://clima.github.io/ClimaUtilities.jl/dev/climaartifacts/),
-  a module that provides an MPI-safe way to lazily download artifacts and to tag artifacts that are being accessed in a given simulation.
+  a module that provides an MPI-safe (with `ClimaComms`) way to lazily download artifacts and to tag artifacts that are being accessed in a given simulation.
 - [`SpaceVaryingInputs` and
   `TimeVaryingInputs`](https://clima.github.io/ClimaUtilities.jl/dev/inputs/) to
   work with external input data.